 Add all the spices, along with the bay leaf and sautée for 2 to 3 minutes to release the flavors of the spices.

-Add crushed tomatoes and tomato paste, cook stirring occasionally for about 3 to 4 minutes to reduce the liquid from the tomatoes.
+Add chopped or crushed tomato and tomato paste, cook stirring occasionally for about 3 to 4 minutes to reduce the liquid from the tomatoes.

 Add white beans, and toss to coat with the sauce.
 Add your veggie broth or water and bring to a boil.